AtalaSupport/DemoGallery_Desktop_IsisAcquisitionDemo_CS_x86/README.md

 In order to use our ISIS components, you must place the Pixtran resources included with our SDK into the correct location

 Please see [INFO: ISIS Scanning Requires PIXTRAN Capture Resources](https://www.atalasoft.com/kb2/KB/50146/INFO-ISIS-Scanning-Requires-PIXTRAN-Capture-Resources) for details

+### Using NuGet for SDK Dependencies
+We do publish our SDK components to NuGet.
+We have chosen to base the demo on local installed SDK because this leads to much smaller applications (NuGet packages add a lot of overhead due to the way they're packaged and deployed, and many of our demos -- including this one -- are often used to reproduce issues that need to be submitted to support.
+Apps that use NuGet are often significantly larger and run up against our maximum support case upload size)

+Still, if you wish to use NuGet for the dependencies instead of relying on locally installed SDK, you can.

+- Take note of each of the references we've included:
+    - Atalasoft.DotImage.dll
+    - Atalasoft.dotImage.Isis.dll
+    - Atalasoft.DotImage.Lib.dll
+    - Atalasoft.DotImage.WinControls.dll
+    - Atalasoft.Shared.dll
+- Remove those referneces
+- Open the NuGet Package Manger from `Tools -> NuGet Package Manager -> Manage NuGet Packages for this Solution`
+- Browse for and install  Atalasoft.DotImage.WinControls.x86.
+It will pull in DotImage Document Imaging (the base SDK) and our windows controls and shared dll
+- Browse for and install Atalasoft.DotImage.Isis.x86.
+It will pull in the needed ISIS scanning component.

+## Downloading source
+The sources can be downloaded for [c#](https://github.com/AtalaSupport/DemoGallery_Desktop_IsisAcquisisionDemo_CS_x86/archive/refs/heads/main.zip) and [VB.NET](https://github.com/AtalaSupport/DemoGallery_Desktop_IsisAcquisisionDemo_VB_x86/archive/refs/heads/main.zip)

 ## Cloning
 We recommend cloning to your local machine